-The increasingly advisory role of bookkeepers is likely one of the reasons accountants have expanded their responsibilities as well.
-According to the traditional definition, a small business accountant is technically only obligated to assist with business finances.
+The increasingly advisory role of bookkeepers is likely one reason why accountants have expanded their responsibilities.
+According to the traditional definition, a small business accountant is technically obligated to assist with business finances.
 But when you work so closely with someone, the line between business and personal finances begins to blur.
 Small business accountants are now more knowledgeable about their clients’ personal finances as well.
 They might offer advice for shielding your personal finances from the ups and downs of your business’s finances or using your income to build your retirement fund.

 3 Things To Remember When Hiring a Bookkeeper or Accountant

 But while specific responsibilities may vary from business-to-business, both roles are undeniably important.
 For this reason, you should choose your bookkeeper and accountant very carefully.
 The ability to completely trust someone with financial advice and accurate bookkeeping is an invaluable resource.
 Some business leaders would even say it’s mandatory for success.

 Here are a few tips for choosing an accountant or bookkeeper:

 Think Twice Before Hiring A Spouse Or Friend